Role of the Practice Education Team

 Block Practice Education

-Students will be allocated practice education placement throughout the country.
-Students must be prepared to travel outside of Cork City and County for their placements.
+Students will be allocated practice education placement throughout the country and must be prepared to travel outside of Cork city and county and/or arrange short-term accommodation near the placement sites and students will incur the costs of travel to clinical locations as well as the costs of accommodation.
 Students must work with any client-group as determined by the placement provider.

 1st year: The block practice education placement is scheduled for 5 days over 1-2 weeks.